Sch3lp/pokerchip-dealer/README.md

 Then you can run `npm install`.

-And finally `npm run pokerchip-dealer`.
+And eventually you'll be able to `npm run pokerchip-dealer`.

 ##Different approaches
 Either you know your small and big blind denominations and want to play with these, no matter what buy-in.